Stormy102/Lancer/README.md

                         File containing a list of target IP addresses.
   -TN FILE, --target-nmap FILE
                         Skip an internal Nmap scan by providing the path to an Nmap XML file.
-It is recommended to run common scripts (-sC argument) and version detection (-sV argument)
+It is recommended to run version detection (-sV argument)

 Module Arguments:
+  -L LEVEL, --level LEVEL
+                        The intrusion level of this iteration.
+A level of 1 means the least intrusive scripts will be run, such as Nmap on quiet mode and a few HTTP requests.
+A level of 5 will mean that intrusive exploits will be run against the computer to determine how vulnerable it is.
+A full list of modules and their intrusion levels can be found on the Github Wiki.
+This defaults to 3 - moderately intrusive.
   --skip-ports PORTS [PORTS ...]
                         Set the ports to ignore.
 These ports will have no enumeration taken against them, except for the initial